biggbhen/mentalyc/README.md

 * Implemented from scratch using browser Media API, ensuring a seamless recording experience for therapists.
 * Therapists can view a list of all their recordings, including name, timestamp, length, and status.
 The status updates in real-time as recordings are uploaded and processed.
+* Therapists can upload a new recording session .
+* Therapist can delete a recorded session
+* Therapist can Verify if the audio microphone access is enabled before starting a recording session.

 ### Prerequisites